CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 ### Displaying in the Browser

-Now we'll add some text to our document and then we will display it in your browser.
+Now we'll add some text to our document and then we will display it in the browser.
 Type anything you want inside of the `<body>` element, I'll just write "Hello World!":